grafana/pyroscope/docs/sources/operators-guide/architecture/components/overrides-exporter.md

 The overrides-exporter must be explicitly enabled.

 > **Warning:**
-> The metrics emitted by the overrides-exporter have high cardinality.
+> The profiles emitted by the overrides-exporter have high cardinality.
 > It's recommended to run only a single replica of the overrides-exporter to limit that cardinality.

 With a `runtime.yaml` file as follows: